Srindot/Waypoint_Tracking_in_ROS-PX4/README.md

-# Waypoint Tracking of Quadcopter in PX4-ROS
+# Waypoint Navigation of Quadcopter in PX4-ROS

-This repository provides a streamlined platform to perform waypoint tracking in quadcopter in ROS2, Gazebo and PX4.
+This repository provides a streamlined devcontainer to perform waypoint nagivation of quadcopters in ROS2, Gazebo and PX4.

 ### Software Stack